Open-Vocabulary Octree-Graph for 3D Scene Understanding: Method

-\textbf{Adaptive-Octree Construction.} The classical octree \cite{octomap} is a tree-based structure capable of efficiently representing 3D space with much less storage requirements than point clouds.
+\textbf{Adaptive-Octree Construction.} The classical octree \cite{octomap} is a tree-based structure capable of efficiently representing a 3D space with much less storage requirements than point clouds.
 During octree construction, the root node is defined by the minimal bounding box containing the point cloud.
 This box, centered at \(c \in \mathbb{R}^3\) with a side length of \(d\), is divided into eight sub-regions of side length \(d/2\) using axis-aligned planes.
-Each sub-region serves as a child node, and the process continues recursively for each node until the desired depth \(L_\mathrm{max}\) is reached or no point clouds are present within the node.
+Each sub-region serves as a child node, and the process continues recursively for each node until the desired octree depth \(L_\mathrm{max}\) is reached or no point clouds are present within the node.
 We recommend referring to \cite{octomap} for more details about the octree.

-However, traditional octrees use cubic voxels to depict occupancy details, leading to dilemmas of redundant representation, \eg, an object with a large aspect ratio requires a very deep octree to approximate its shape.
+However, the traditional octree is proposed to represent an entire 3D space, which uses cubic voxels as units to depict occupancy details.
+This leads to dilemmas of redundant representation when depicting an object, \eg, an object with a large aspect ratio requires a very deep octree to approximate its shape.
 To this end, we propose the adaptive-octree with varying voxels that adaptively adjust their sizes and shapes according to the object's shape.
-As shown in Fig. \ref{Figure:adaoct}, an adaptive-octree is constructed from an instance-level point cloud \(P\), where its bounding box is defined by \(\mathbf{b}_\mathrm{min}=\{{\mathrm{min}(P_x),\mathrm{min}(P_y),\mathrm{min}(P_z)}\}\) and \(\mathbf{b}_\mathrm{max}=\{{\mathrm{max}(P_x),\mathrm{max}(P_y),\mathrm{max}(P_z)}\}\).
-Then, the size and center of each node in this adaptive-octree can be computed as follows:
+As shown in Fig. \ref{Figure:adaoct}, an adaptive-octree is constructed from an instance-level point cloud \(P\).
+The size of each node in this adaptive-octree can be computed as follows: